amani-joseph/amani-joseph/README.md

 - 📖 I'm  a Fullstack software developer.
 - 🌱 My stack currently is JS, Angular, Tailwind, Sass, Postgresql, Flask and Django.
-- 👯 I’m looking to collaborate with other like minded individuals.
+- 👯 I’m looking to work/collaborate with other like minded individuals towards solving problems.
 - 🥅 2022 Goals:
 - - Graduate from Moringa School
 - - Deliver tested and client ready SAAS products.
 (Corporate / Self-Employed)